 Developing trusted relationships positions us to positively influence their healthcare and benefits-related decision-making and ultimately deliver on our value proposition.
 Engagement is therefore paramount to our success.
 We have consistently achieved and sustained annual engagement rates of greater than 50% across our member population, where engagement rate is defined as the percentage of member families who engaged (meaning they or someone on their behalf had at least one phone- or secure messaging-based "encounter" with an Accolade Health Assistant or clinician) at least once during a given year.
-Our proactive, long-term approach also encourages deep engagement across our entire member population: among our member families that have engaged with us at least once during a given year, over the last three calendar years we have averaged approximately four encounters per year with member families for whom their employer incurs less than \$2,500 in claims spend in a given year and approximately 16 encounters per year with member families for whom their employer spends \$50,000 or more in a given year.
+Our proactive, long-term approach also encourages deep engagement across our entire member population: among our member families that have engaged with us at least once during a given year, we historically have averaged approximately five encounters per year with member families for whom their employer does not incur any claims spend in a given year and approximately 25 encounters per year with member families for whom their employer spends \$50,000 or more in a given year.
 We achieve these engagement levels through our commitment to a set of core tenets:

-- always do right by the member; - reach every member; - reinvent member support; - support the member throughout their healthcare journey; - predict healthcare needs and proactively intervene to support members; and - innovate to deliver increasing value to members.
+always do right by the member;

+- reach every member; - reinvent member support; - support the member throughout their healthcare journey; - predict healthcare needs and proactively intervene to support members; and - innovate to deliver increasing value to members.